MartinKjunior/OSIPI_CAPLEX_MartinK/README.md

 3. XML schema files (under development!!!) and examples for lexicon-linked algorithmic encoding (in the **/Algorithmic-encoding** directory)

 ## Adding lexicon hyperlinks to your methods/results text (lexicon-linked free text format)
 We recommend that lexicon terminology is used in all DCE\DSC manuscripts and documentation to reduce variability in reporting.
 We also recommend that individual references to lexicon entries are linked directly to the webpage entry for that entry using a hyperlink.
-We are working on developing a tool that makes this process easier, but for the time-being these entries need to be added manually.
-The following steps need to be taken:
+We are working on adding each items hyperlink to the lexicon tables so that they can be easily copied into your documents, but in the meantime please follow these instructions to determine the correct hyperlink for your quantity/model or process.

 1. Find the **a code**.
 Go to the relevant .md file for on **/docs** directory of main (e.g. quantities.md).
 Either open the file on github (and select *Code* tab) or open in your local repo in a text editor.
 Search for the entry of interest and find the ```<a name="..."></a>``` snippet for the entry of interest.
 This can be found in the OSIPI name column.
 An example is given below: